Testing the effects of an unobservable factor: Do marriage prospects affect college major choice?: Heterogeneous Effects

-In terms of the effects of marriage prospects on major choice, we present the marginal effects of selected variables associated with major choice, derived from our proposed estimation model, separated by female and male students in Table \ref{tab: MNP_me_marginalchoice_gender}.
-The results indicate that the ranking of the impact magnitudes of expected earnings, early GPAs, and self-assessed probability of getting married in the next five years remains consistent between male and female students; however, the magnitudes of these impacts vary.
-For instance, a \$1000 increase in the normalized expected earnings of Education major graduates, while holding all other earnings fixed, results in an over 6\% increase in the likelihood of selecting an Education major for females.
-This effect can exceed a 47\% increase for Computer Science and Engineering majors.
-For male students, the estimated marginal effect of a \$1000 increase in the normalized expected earnings of Education major graduates does not significantly affect their choice probabilities.
-Similar to female students, the highest variation in choice probabilities for male students occurs as a result of increased normalized expected earnings for Computer and Engineering degree graduates.
-A \$1000 increase in normalized expected earnings for Computer and Engineering major graduates increases the probability of selecting these majors by more than 11\%.
+For female students, a \$1000 increase in normalized expected earnings for Education majors increases the probability of choosing that major by more than 6\%, while the effect exceeds 47\% for Computer Science and Engineering majors.
+In contrast, for male students the same increase in expected earnings for Education majors does not significantly affect choice probabilities.
+Similar to female students, the largest variation in male choice probabilities arises from increases in normalized expected earnings for Computer Science and Engineering majors; a \$1000 increase raises the probability of choosing this major by more than 11\%.

-Early college performance influences major choice, with the impacts on choice probabilities varying between male and female students.
-The most notable variations are observed in Education and Computer and Engineering majors.
-For males, a higher GPA in the first term increases the likelihood of selecting a Computer and Engineering majors, whereas for females, it decreases this likelihood.
-Conversely, a higher first-term GPA increases the probability of choosing an Education major for female students, but it does not significantly impact the choice probabilities for male students.
+Early academic performance also influences major choice, although its effects differ across genders.
+The largest differences arise for Education and Computer Science and Engineering majors.
+For male students, a higher first-term GPA increases the probability of choosing Computer Science and Engineering, whereas for female students it decreases that probability.
+Conversely, a higher first-term GPA raises the probability of selecting an Education major for female students but does not significantly affect male students’ choices.